I am an avid "Call of Duty" player who loves to share my personal experience to aid fellow players.

 Black Ops 2 Sniping

-Black Ops 2 is the latest Call of Duty game to hit our shelves, and as such it has brought a swarm of players from the older games to try to learn this one.
-The game (as of 03/04/2013) has now been available for around 4-5 months now, and people are certainly beginning to get the hand of how the game works, and how the different guns perform.
-However there is still a rather significant amount of confusion regarding sniping and how a sniper on Black Ops 2 performs differently to a sniper on one of the Call of Duty predecessors such as Modern Warfare 2.
+Black Ops 2 is the latest Call of Duty game to hit our shelves, and as such, it has brought a swarm of players from the older games to try to learn this one.
+The game (as of 03/04/2013) has now been available for around 4-5 months now, and people are certainly beginning to get the hang of how the game works and how the different guns perform.
+However, there is still a rather significant amount of confusion regarding sniping and how a sniper on Black Ops 2 performs differently to a sniper on one of the Call of Duty predecessors such as Modern Warfare 2.

 These perks will not only ensure that you are well hidden from any of the enemy players who may be looking for you, but it also helps you when you are in the enemy's spawn trying to get a high score-streak.

 Remember: Enemies will typically look at the mini-map for any red dots when trying to locate you, so if you are both silent and not on the mini-map, you can be certain to remain hidden.

 On the other side of the spectrum is creating a good "Slow Scoping" sniper class.
 Of course, the weapon will most likely stay the same, but in terms of attachments and perks, there are some significant changes.

 For instance, since the enemies are going to be able to see you anyway, you do not need the hiding perks such as Blind eye or Dead silence.
 Instead, you are going to want to apply the following perks to make sure that you can react quickly to enemy fire, and of course, being able to get on target as quickly as possible.

 - Dexterity/Extreme conditioning/Engineer

 As you can clearly see, these perks are more suited towards the player being on the move quite a lot, and of course trying to react as quickly as possible.
 The key perk here is Dexterity, which allows the player to pull up their weapon quicker when sprinting.